Tom Brady: simply the best

 By the time Brady led the Tampa Bay Buccaneers to an improbable victory in last year's Super Bowl, he had long since earned the right to be regarded as the greatest quarterback the NFL has seen.

-Last year's seventh Super Bowl win catapulted him firmly into the pantheon of North American sporting greats, alongside the likes of Michael Jordan, Babe Ruth, Joe DiMaggio and Wayne Gretzky.
+Last year's seventh Super Bowl win catapulted him firmly into the pantheon of North American sporting greats, alongside the likes of Michael Jordan, Babe Ruth, Joe DiMaggio, Tiger Woods, Serena Williams and Wayne Gretzky.

 The plot points of Brady's career have become the stuff of NFL folklore.